tonyx/Sharpino/README.md

 ## Upcasting techniques.

 In this section, I will describe the upcasting techniques that any application may use to allow read snapshots in old format.
-Goal: using upcast techniques to be able to read the old (serialized) version of typeX into a new version of it.
+Goal: using upcast techniques to be[StateView.fs](Sharpino.Lib/StateView.fs) able to read the old (serialized) version of typeX into a new version of it.
 1. The following premise must be true: If you clone any TypeX into a new one with only a different name (example: TypeX001), then your serialization technique/library must be able to read any stored serialized instance of typeX and get the equivalent instance of TypeX001, so it will be able to indifferently have TypeX and TypeX001 as the target for deserialization (some libraries may allow this out of the box, some other may need some extra config/tuning and/or specific converters).
 2. Now you can make some changes to TypeX that make it different from the old TypeX/TypeX001 (example: add new property) making sure that there exists a proper logical conversion (or better: "isomorphic immersion" if you like algebraic terms) from the old TypeX (i.e. TypeX001) into the new TypeX.
 3. Define the Upcast function/instance member form TypeX001 that actually implements that conversion from an instance of the old typeX to an instance of the new typeX.